bjackman/nixos-flake/README.md

 ## Run in a VM

-You can run `base` in a VM like this:
+You can run `qemu` in a VM like this:

 ```
 nix run .#nixosConfigurations.qemu.config.system.build.vm